Front

 Popliteal space: Branches to popliteus; Gastrocnemius; Soleus; Plantaris

-Posterior compartment of leg: Tibialis posterior, Flexor hallucis longus; Flexor digitorum brevis
+Leg, Posterior compartment: Tibialis posterior, Flexor hallucis longus; Flexor digitorum brevis

 Behind medial malleolus to plantar side of foot